-President Biden nominated Judge Holly Thomas to the United States Court of Appeals for the Ninth Circuit on September 20, 2021, for the seat being vacated by Judge William Fletcher, who will take senior status upon confirmation of his successor.
-Judge Thomas is the first Black woman to be nominated to the Ninth Circuit in California.
+Judge Holly Thomas was confirmed to the U.S. Court of Appeals for the Ninth Circuit on January 20, 2022, filling the seat vacated by Judge William Fletcher.
+Judge Thomas is the first Black woman to serve on the Ninth Circuit from California.

-Few judicial nominees can claim the breadth of experience that Judge Holly Thomas will bring to the Circuit: a civil rights attorney and a prosecutor, a litigator and an administrator, a state law practitioner and a federal law practitioner, and both a criminal law attorney and a civil law attorney.
+Few judges can claim the breadth of experience that Judge Thomas brings to the Circuit: a civil rights attorney and a prosecutor, a litigator and an administrator, a state law practitioner and a federal law practitioner, and both a criminal law attorney and a civil law attorney.
 At the same time, her appellate litigation experience is substantial, having argued cases before the First, Second, Fourth, Fifth, and Ninth Circuit Courts and been the counsel of record on multiple Supreme Court cases.
 Judge Thomas has spent time as a civil rights attorney with the NAACP Legal Defense and Educational Fund, Inc. (LDF) and in public service with the U.S. Department of Justice’s Civil Rights Division, where she received different awards and commendations for exceptional performance, including the Attorney General’s Award for Distinguished Service and the John Marshall Award for Providing Legal Advice.
-More recently, she has served as a Judge on the Los Angeles County Superior Court, where she has presided over thousands of hearings, including hundreds of cases that have gone to verdict or judgement.
+Immediately prior to her confirmation, she served as a Judge on the Los Angeles County Superior Court, presiding over thousands of hearings, including hundreds of cases that went to verdict or judgement.

-Moreover, few nominees have the breadth of substantive experience with some of our nation’s most important constitutional rights and legal protections, including the right to vote; the right to marry, equal employment, housing, and educational opportunities, protections for pregnant people and advocating on behalf of service members.
+Moreover, few judges bring the breadth of substantive experience with some of our nation’s most important constitutional rights and legal protections to the bench, including the right to vote; the right to marry, equal employment, housing, and educational opportunities, protections for pregnant people and advocating on behalf of service members.

 Judge Holly Thomas was born and raised in San Diego, California, the daughter of a bookkeeper and a school custodian.
 Judge Thomas was interested in the law from an early age, recalling that her mother used to take her to the local courthouse while growing up in San Diego because Thomas “was interested in what [was] going on.”
 While her parents had not graduated from college, her father went to night school on the weekends so he could earn his bachelor’s degree before Judge Thomas left for Stanford University.
 Judge Thomas went on to receive a B.A. with Honors and Distinction from Stanford in 2000 and a J.D. from Yale Law School in 2004.
 In law school, Judge Thomas was an Editor on the Yale Law Journal and an Arthur Liman Public Interest Fellow.
 After graduation, Judge Thomas served as a Law Clerk for Judge Kim McLane Wardlaw on the U.S. Court of Appeals for the Ninth Circuit.

-If confirmed, Judge Thomas would be only the second Black woman to ever serve on the Ninth Circuit Court of Appeals, the largest federal court in the country, and the first Black woman from California.
+Judge Thomas is only the second Black woman to ever serve on the Ninth Circuit Court of Appeals, the largest federal court in the country, and the first Black woman from California.

-After her clerkship, Thomas spent five years as a Liman Fellow and Assistant Counsel with the NAACP Legal Defense and Educational Fund, Inc. (LDF).
-While with the organization, Thomas helped write the organization’s amicus brief opposing California’s Proposition 8 ban on marriage equality for LGBTQ+ couples in the California Supreme Court case Strauss v.
+After her clerkship, Judge Thomas spent five years as a Liman Fellow and Assistant Counsel at the NAACP Legal Defense and Educational Fund, Inc. (LDF).
+Judge Thomas helped write the organization’s amicus brief opposing California’s Proposition 8 ban on marriage equality for LGBTQ+ couples in the California Supreme Court case Strauss v.
 Horton.
-Thomas also worked on the organization’s successful advocacy on behalf of the University of Texas’s admissions policy in the U.S. Supreme Court case Fisher v.
+Judge Thomas also worked on the organization’s successful advocacy on behalf of the University of Texas’s admissions policy in the U.S. Supreme Court case Fisher v.
 University of Texas.
 In Williams v.
-Allen, Thomas represented an Alabama death row inmate who was sentenced to death despite the prosecution withholding potentially exculpatory evidence and striking prospective jury members because of their race.
-The Eleventh Circuit agreed with many of Thomas’s arguments, ultimately leading to her client being removed from death row.
-In 2008, Thomas assisted in developing a new settlement agreement to enforce the Connecticut Supreme Court’s 1996 order to desegregate Hartford, Connecticut’s public schools.
+Allen, Judge Thomas represented an Alabama death row inmate who was sentenced to death despite the prosecution withholding potentially exculpatory evidence and striking prospective jury members because of their race.
+The Eleventh Circuit agreed with many of Judge Thomas’s arguments, ultimately leading to her client being removed from death row.
+In 2008, Judge Thomas assisted in developing a new settlement agreement to enforce the Connecticut Supreme Court’s 1996 order to desegregate Hartford, Connecticut’s public schools.

 As part of her work with LDF, Thomas also had a policy portfolio covering criminal justice, education, and juvenile justice that intersected with her litigation practice.
 She developed reports on the New York school system’s school-to-prison pipeline and Mississippi’s practice of sentencing juveniles to life without parole.